Karrthik-Arya/wncc-website.github.io/_pages/projects/2022/project229.md

 ---
 layout: project
 title: Seasons of Code
-project: An Introduction to QC, ML and QML
+project: An Introduction to QC, ML, and QML
 topics:
     - Web Development
 mentors: